-Income and other taxes decreased \$19.8 million as a result of a taxable gain on the sale of a multifamily residential investment during 2016, as well as higher taxes on certain of our international investments in 2016.
-Additionally, in 2017, there was a tax benefit related to our investment in the retail operations venture of Aéropostale due to the normal seasonal operating losses retailers typically experience in the first half of the year.
+Income and other taxes decreased \$11.6 million as a result of a taxable gain on the sale of a multi-family residential investment during 2016, as well as higher taxes on certain of our international investments in 2016.
+Additionally, in 2017, there was a tax benefit related to year to date losses on our investment in the retail operations venture of Aéropostale due to the seasonal nature of the business.